Is Your OCD (Obsessive Coffee Disorder) Healthy?

-In other words, we all have OCD – Obsessive Coffee Disorder.
+In other words, all coffee drinkers have OCD – Obsessive Coffee Disorder.

-Do you drink coffee because of the adrenaline jolt or because you simple love the taste?
-Do drink it black, double doubled or as a skinny latte?
+Do you drink coffee because of the adrenaline jolt or because you simply love the taste?
+Do you drink it black, double doubled or as a skinny latte?
 Regardless of how or why you drink coffee, it comes with a slew of health risks – sleep disruption and the jitters to name a few.
-But it also has some pretty sweet perks.
-Coffee’s benefits include enhanced memory, increased energy for working out at the gym and even decreased risk of diseases like Parkinson’s and Type 2 Diabetes.
+But it also has some pretty sweet perks (pun intended).
+Coffee’s benefits include enhanced memory, increased energy and a decreased risk for diseases like Parkinson’s and Type 2 Diabetes.

 But wait, is our coffee addiction good or bad for us?

 You’re not alone if you’re confused about whether your morning cuppa joe is a help or hindrance.
 While researchers (mostly) give it a thumbs up, high consumption of boiled coffee or espresso still comes with some long-term health risks, especially if you’re predisposed to heart disease.
-And don’t forget, coffee is void of the nutrients milk and juice contain so you might be trading a healthy choice for a caffeine fix.
+And don’t forget, coffee is void of the nutrients milk and juice contain so your caffeine fix might be robbing you of a healthier beverage choice.
 If you add cream or sugar to your coffee, it can also be a calorie trap.
 Some commercial coffee drinks contain more than 500 calories.

 Relax, we’re not suggesting you ditch your favorite house brew in favor of a glass of OJ.
 Whether you call it coffee, café, java, how your coffee is brewed is as important as the size of your mug.
 One study showed that a 16-ounce cup of the house blend at Starbucks had an average of 259 milligrams of caffeine compared with only 143 milligrams in the same-sized cup of coffee at Dunkin Donuts.